peranders/tf-oke-vcn/README.md

 [oke]: https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm
 [oke_vcn]: https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengnetworkconfig.htm
 [oke_vcn_sample]: https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengnetworkconfigexample.htm
+[oci_keys_and_ocid]: https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm

 # Terraform Installer for Network configuration required by Oracle Container Engine for Kubernetes (OKE)
 ## About

-Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.
-Use Container Engine for Kubernetes (sometimes abbreviated to just [OKE][oke]).
+Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud (sometimes abbreviated to just [OKE][oke]).

-This terraform installer takes care of the network configuration required by OKE to host your Kubernetes worker nodes and Loadbalancers.
+OKE lets you spin up a new Kubernetes cluster in a couple of minutes, but before you do that you need to create a network configuration to host your worker nodes.
+This terraform installer takes care of the network configuration required by OKE to host your Kubernetes worker nodes and Loadbalancers on [Oracle Cloud Infrastructure][oci] (OCI).
 This network configuration is in accordance with the sample network configuration provided by the OKE documentation.

-The Kubernetes Installer for Oracle Cloud Infrastructure provides a Terraform-based Kubernetes installation for Oracle Cloud Infrastructure.
-It consists of a set of [Terraform][terraform] modules and an example base configuration that is used to provision and configure the resources needed to run a highly available and configurable Kubernetes cluster on [Oracle Cloud Infrastructure][oci] (OCI).

 ## Network Overview